 Sometimes rather than translating the whole website, consider another way to translate your site so that you get the best return on your investment (ROI).
 Yet, knowing what should be translated and what can stay solely in the native language can be daunting.
-We solve this by offering a free Website Translation Assessment.
+We solve this by offering free consultations.
 We take the time to discuss your goals for the website translation and create a Translation Management Plan that outlines the parameters and goals of your project.
 Situations and needs vary, no two website translations will be the same, a custom Translation Management Plan will help you achieve your goals and maximize your returns.

 For example, we worked with an exporting company who wanted to test a new international market and to do so, the owner decided that he needed his website translated to show an international presence.
 When we spoke to him about his request to “translate my website,” we were able to save him a lot of time and money in recommending that to test the waters he didn’t need the whole website translated.
 By recommending he focus on a few key pages like the home page, the specifications for that market, ordering and pricing pages for the product he wanted to test, we streamlined the request.
 This saved the company money, time and hassle and enabled them to expand the website to grow sales.

 A Translation Management Plan helps you identify your goals, narrow down the information that needs to be translated and then focus on that project to minimize the costs.
 Your main website may need to be robust but your translated website may not need to be.